JulienBernardo2/EcommerceFinalProject/ProjectProposal.md

 7. As a buyer, I will be able to, search for specific products.
 8. As a buyer, I will be able to, rate buyers.
 9. As a buyer, I will be able to, view my cart.
+10. As a buyer, I will be able to, search for seller profiles
 10. As a buyer, I will be able to, edit quantitiess in my cart.
 11. As a buyer, I will be able to, delete items from my cart.
 12. As a buyer, I will be able to, checkout items in my cart.